Swarming bees are the easiest way to increase the size of your apiary.

 Raw honey, rich in pollen, is one of nature's healthy choice foods; better still we should eat it in the comb, but that's impossibly expensive for all but beekeepers and the idle rich.
 But the stuff you buy in the supermarket, in the main, can best be described alas as a highly processed junk food; rather consider a hive and one of those swarming bees colony.

-If you're serious about your honey, think about swarming bees; it's been the hobby of a lifetime.
+If you're serious about your honey, think about swarming bees for you and your children; it's been the hobby of a lifetime.

 Last week a new swarm moved into one of my swarming bee traps, so the last few days have been busy with preparing a spot for them.
 Two trees, unwanted in any case because they shade the veggie garden have to come down.